PixarAnimationStudios/OpenSubdiv/documentation/intro.rst

 Maya and Pixar's proprietary Presto animation system can take 100ms to subdivide a character of 30,000 polygons to the second level of subdivision (500,000 polygons).
-By doing the same thing in 3ms, OpenSubdiv allows the user to see the smooth, accurate limit surface at all times.
+Being able to perform the same operation in less than 3ms allows the user to interact with the smooth, accurate limit surface at all times.

 .. image:: images/efficient_subdivision.png
    :height: 400px